 The word “abbreviation” comes from the Latin word brevis which means “short.”

 As they are in any language, abbreviations in Spanish are particularly useful for business writing.
-They’re also utilized in both formal and informal communication.
+They’re also utilized in both formal and informal communication—even in everyday conversations.

 Additionally, learning Spanish abbreviations makes it much less complicated to understand informal written Spanish.

 While both languages use the Latin alphabet, Spanish abbreviations are different from English in a couple of ways.

 1. Most Spanish abbreviations are not capitalized.
 In English, they’re often capitalized.
 Personal titles, however, in Spanish and English both are capitalized, so there’s no confusion there!

 2. Most English abbreviations use periods as part of the abbreviated form.
 In Spanish, that isn’t always the case.
 The good news is that once you get in the habit of using a particular abbreviation, you’ll quickly know whether to add un punto (a period) following the letters or to leave it off!

 Spanish Abbreviations: A Fast-track Guide to Shorthand Communication